In my years of medical practice, I've encountered numerous patients who have utilized injectable testosterone to address hypogonadism.

-These may include mood swings, gynecomastia, and fluid retention .
+As per a study from the National Center of Biotechnological Information, these may include mood swings, gynecomastia, and fluid retention .

 "Testosterone Enanthate comprises the stabilizer Chlorobutanol, which is a recognized irritant in high quantities.
 Because of its possible irritative action, it is normally only used at concentrations of up to 0.5 percent."

 - Robert Stevens, Bachelor of Medicine, Bachelor of Surgery

 Is Testosterone Cypionate the Same as Testosterone Enanthate?

 No, testosterone cypionate is not the same as testosterone enanthate.
 They differ in structure, type of injection, and the carrier oil used.